Updated July 13, 2023

 - Convertible Arbitrage

-General Partners perform such strategies depending upon global outlook, the correlation among asset classes, risk appetite, global liquidity outlook, as well as the tactical shift inflow of funds from a developing to a developed nation and vice versa.
-To achieve their stated objectives, and are usually paid as per their fee structure.
+General Partners perform such strategies depending upon global outlook, the correlation among asset classes, risk appetite, global liquidity outlook, and the tactical shift inflow of funds from a developing to a developed nation and vice versa.
+They are usually paid as per their fee structure to achieve their stated objectives.
 Common fee structure includes two components, namely:

-- Management Fees which is a fixed percentage of Assets under management at the end of the year.
+- Management Fees are a fixed percentage of Assets under management at the end of the year.
 The higher the Market Value of assets at the end of the year, the higher the management fees will be.

-- Incentive fees are charged on profit that may be net of management fees, or they can be charged on profit before management fees, depending upon the agreement.
+- Incentive fees are charges on profit that may be net of management fees, or they can charge on profit before management fees, depending upon the agreement.

-The most common fee structure prevalent across the globe is the “Two and twenty” structure which implies two percent management fees and twenty percent incentives.
-Also, Hedge Funds are eligible to get a share of profits as incentives only when the profits achieved exceed the previous period’s high (popularly known as the High watermark).
-Accordingly, Hedge Fund first need to recover losses, if any, and attain their high watermark before they become eligible for additional incentive fees, which makes the working even more dynamic.
+The most common fee structure prevalent globally is the “Two and twenty” structure which implies two percent management fees and twenty percent incentives.
+Also, Hedge Funds can get a share of profits as incentives only when the profits exceed the previous period’s high (popularly known as the High watermark).
+Accordingly, Hedge Funds first need to recover losses, if any, and attain their high watermark before they become eligible for additional incentive fees, which makes the working even more dynamic.
 Incentive fees are usually paid based on whether hard hurdle rate (which means returns generated by the fund more than the hurdle rate) or soft hurdle rate (which means total return generated by the fund).

-Due to the unregulated scope and low disclosure requirements, investors undertake more stringent due diligence, which takes the form of both qualitative as well as quantitative form.
+Due to the unregulated scope and low disclosure requirements, investors undertake more stringent due diligence, which takes both qualitative and quantitative forms.
 Quantitative disclosures include periodic reviews of returns generated, performance measure appraisals, and hedge fund performance since inception to understand the consistency and investment strategy.
 Qualitative disclosure consists of a background check of managers, any past legal issues, the longevity of the fund, and all legal matters.

 Example of Hedge Fund

-ABC International LLC is a registered Hedge Fund that undertakes an Equity Long-Short strategy to generate returns for its clients.
-The fee structure is “2 and 20,” in which the fund charges two percent of Management fees as per the Asset under management and twenty percent as incentive fees for the return generated on an annual basis.
+ABC International LLC is a registered Hedge Fund undertaking an Equity Long-Short strategy to generate client returns.
+The fee structure is “2 and 20,” in which the fund charges two percent of Management fees per the Asset under management and twenty percent as incentive fees for the annual return.